dolthub/dolt/integration-tests/data-dump-loading-tests/README.md

 ```

 We are using MySQL Sakila Database dump file with few modifications (commented out some parts that are not supported yet) to fit Dolt.
+These commented out parts can be found with 'UNSUPPORTED SYNTAX' in search bar in 'sakila_dump.sql' file.

 -- Sakila Sample Database Data
 -- Version 1.2